 Some students enter medical school knowing which specialty they want to pursue.
-Others figure it out along the way.
-But students don't get many opportunities to explore different specialties until third-year clinical rotations.
+Others figure it out along the way, but they don't get many opportunities to explore different specialties until third-year clinical rotations.

-Narayanan and Ferguson, both first-year medical students, intend to become family physicians.
-FMIG has made them more excited about this career path and more knowledgeable about what family doctors do, in the clinic and in the community.
+When Abhinaya Narayanan (DGSOM class of 2020) was a first-year student, participating in the Family Medicine Interest Group (FMIG) made her more excited about a career in family medicine—and more knowledgeable about what family doctors do, in the clinic and in the community.

-CSIGs often host larger events as well.
-This spring, Narayanan and Ferguson helped plan "Advocacy in Medicine 101," a collaborative event with the UCLA chapters of the California Medical Association and American Medical Association.
+Many CSIGs often host large events.
+For example, Abhinaya once helped plan "Advocacy in Medicine 101," a collaborative event with the UCLA chapters of the California Medical Association and American Medical Association.

-CSIGs help students learn about different specialties, build skills and expand their networks.
-They also gain early insights about which career paths appeal to them.
+CSIGs help students learn about different specialties, build skills, expand their networks and gain early insights about which career paths appeal to them.

-Ferguson says these UCLA student groups are equally beneficial for students who are already interested in certain specialties and those who are undecided.
+I.Frederick Ferguson (DGSOM class of 2020) says UCLA student groups are equally beneficial for students who are already interested in certain specialties as well as those who are undecided.
 "If you already know, you can go to your interest group and learn more.
 If you don't, there are so many interest groups to choose from, with literally daily lunch talks that provide you with first-hand information from doctors, other students and residents."

 By Taylor Mallory Holland